Mrian07/Proyeksi/docs/enterprise-guide/enterprise-cloud-guide/manage-cloud-subscription/README.md

 To cancel your subscription, open the [Manage subscription](#manage-your-openproject-enterprise-cloud-subscription) form and click to [update the subscription](#update-existing-subscriptions) you want to cancel.

-Click on the **Cancel Subscription link** if you want to terminate your OpenProject Enterprise cloud edition subscription.
+Click on the **Cancel Subscription link** if you want to terminate your ProyeksiApp Enterprise cloud edition subscription.

 ![cloud-cancel-subscription](cloud-cancel-subscription-0584229.png)